 The Group collaborates with different non-governmental organisations and charity organisations to respond to social needs.
-The Group has been recognised as a "Heart to Heart Company" by the Hong Kong Federation of Youth Groups since 2009 and was awarded the 5 Years Plus Caring Company Logo by The Hong Kong Council of Social Service in recognition of the Group's continuous contribution to the community.
-During the Year, a total of HKD\$4,000 was donated in support of community projects.
-In addition, during the Year, the Group purchased a variety of organic food products from the organic farms of the Hong Kong Federation of Youth Groups, a non-profit charitable organization, for the enjoyment of colleagues as well as supporting the organization in promoting organic farming and green living, and showing our concern for the conservation of our environment.
+The Group was recognised as a "Heart to Heart Company" by the Hong Kong Federation of Youth Groups and was awarded the 5 Years Plus Caring Company Logo by The Hong Kong Council of Social Service in recognition of the Group's continuous contribution to the community from 2009 to 2024.